Common 409A Mistakes Founders Make (and How to Avoid Them)

 - Document any changes in approach or significant value changes

-Mistake #8: Backdating Option Grants
+Mistake #8: Is Backdating Option Grants Just a 409A Issue?

 How to avoid it: